Teach children how rainbows are made with these super fun book inspired rainbow science and STEAM activities for Kids.

 - 7 Piece Educational Acrylic Lens and Prism Set

-Children need to be engaged in learning, and learn in ways that will keep their attention.
-The easiest way to do this is to make it fun and interesting.
+The easiest way to engage children in ways that will keep their attention is to make it learning activities fun and interesting.
 The inclusion of the arts in STEAM education does this for many children.
 Using book inspired activities is yet another way to keep kids engaged and make learning more fun.

 Maybe we should call book inspired STEAM activities STREAM activities with reading added into the mix.
 Talk about taking STEM activities to a whole new level!
 Adding multiple learning disciplines into the mix will allow the student to make new connections and reach a greater understanding of the subject matter.